pln-upt-smg/simase/README.md

 > ⚠️ **Important Notes**
 >
 > - [Swoole](https://www.swoole.co.uk) need to be installed in the server in order to use Laravel Octane.
-> - Please respect the Laravel Octane [rules and limitations](https://laravel.com/docs/8.x/octane#dependency-injection-and-octane) for Laravel Container Injection in order to avoid memory leaks.
+> - Please respect the Laravel Octane [rules and limitations](https://laravel.com/docs/8.x/octane#dependency-injection-and-octane) in order to avoid memory leaks.

 <br/>